-- Note 1: As of December 31, 2022 and 2021, the Company had 742 and 744 employees, respectively, and 7 directors who are not employees for both years. - Note 2: (a) For the years ended December 31, 2022 and 2021, the average employee benefit expense was \$2,172 and \$1,879, respectively. - (b) For the years ended December 31, 2022 and 2021, the average employee wages and salaries was \$1,944 and \$1,663, respectively. - (c) The adjustment in the average employee's wage and salary expenses was 16.9%. - (d) For the years ended December 31, 2022 and 2021, the Company had no supervisors and instead, created the audit committee. - (e) The Company's salary and reward policies are determined taking into account the future changes in economic environment and operating performance, achievement rates and contributions of management team.
-In addition, the policies are not designed to encourage directors (including independent directors) to take actions exceeding the Company's risk appetite for their personal interests. - i.
+- Note 1: As of December 31, 2023 and 2022, the Company had 773 and 742 employees, and 8 and 7 directors who are not employees, respectively. - Note 2: (a) For the years ended December 31, 2023 and 2022, the average employee benefit expense was \$2,051 and \$2,172, respectively. - (b) For the years ended December 31, 2023 and 2022, the average employee wages and salaries was \$1,819 and \$1,944, respectively. - (c) The adjustment in the average employee's wage and salary expenses was -6.43%. - (d) For the years ended December 31, 2023 and 2022, the Company had no supervisors and instead, created the audit committee. - (e) The Company's salary and reward policies are determined taking into account the future changes in economic environment and operating performance, achievement rates and contributions of management team.
+In addition, the policies are not designed to encourage directors (including independent directors) to take actions exceeding the Company's risk appetite for their personal interests.

+- i.
 Directors' remuneration (including independent directors): It includes directors' remuneration and transportation allowances paid to the Board of Directors which also serve as the Company's functional committee.
 Directors' remuneration is determined based on an average pay level within the same industry, their participation frequency in the Company's operations and performance assessment.
 Directors' remuneration shall be reviewed by the remuneration committee and approved by the Board of Directors.
 Remuneration policy for directors and independent directors will be adjusted based on actual operating conditions and related regulations subsequently. - ii.
 Management's remuneration: It includes fixed salary, compensation, allowance, bonus and subsidy, and the evaluation standard takes into consideration the job responsibility, operating performance, code of conduct and future risk.
 In addition, the standard will also be adjusted based on the average wage level within the same industry, actual operating conditions and related regulations subsequently.
-Management's remuneration shall be reviewed by the remuneration committee and approved by the Board of Directors.
+Management's remuneration shall be reviewed by the remuneration committee and approved by the Board of Directors. - iii.

-iii.
 Employees' compensation: It includes salary, allowance, meal expense, bonus and benefit subsidy.
 The salary standard is established by considering market level, job responsibility and competency.
 Also, the Company established its bonus distribution policy based on performance assessment and contribution, and the bonus will be distributed timely in order to encourage employees.